samuelm203/PHP_Blog/README.md

 - Database connection is handled by `blog\core\database.php` via helpers `connectToLocalDatabase()` and `connectToDatabase()` (PDO).
 - Sessions are used to track user authentication (`$_SESSION['user_id']`).

+Important:
+- Local credentials are intentionally not committed.
+After cloning or pulling, open `blog\core\database.php` and set your own host, database name, username, and password.
+- Alternatively, externalize credentials via environment variables or a local, ignored config file (see next section).

 ## 🧭 Main Pages